nasa/cumulus-docs/docs/deployment.md

     EARTHDATA_CLIENT_ID=clientid
     EARTHDATA_CLIENT_PASSWORD=clientpassword

-For security it is highly recommended that you add .env to the .gitignore file in the repository root so the file is not included in your repository.
-Edit .gitignore if it exists, or create it if it does not and simply add .env on a new line.
+For security it is highly recommended that you [gitignore](https://git-scm.com/docs/gitignore) `apps/.env` by keeping it in the `.gitignore` file at the root of this repository.

 ----
 ### Deploy the Cumulus stack